ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 - Planned guidance references for surge and course
 - The waypoints that the own-ship is supposed to follow (curved/continuous path following is not implemented yet)
 - The current time own-ship state (3DOF) <img src="https://render.githubusercontent.com/render/math?math={[x, y, \psi, u, v, r]}^T">
-- Nearby static obstacles, parameterized as for instance polygons, lines or similar.
-Not fully specified yet.
+- Nearby static obstacles, parameterized as polygons or no-go lines.
 - A data structure Obstacle_Data containing dynamic obstacle information.

 and has the following **outputs**: